programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 ```

 The operation creates four variables: training data, training labels, test data, and test labels.
 Since we are training a model to predict dates, the training and test data are the decimal dates that we previously generated and stored in the `yearDecimal
 ` column of `df_all`.
 The `test_size` parameter is used to set the ratio of training to test data (approximately 2 to 1 in this case) and the `random_state` parameter is used to control reproducibility.
 If we re-used the same `random_state` value, the same shuffle would be applied to the data before applying the split.
-Changing the `random_state` value if one were rerunning the split would ensure that different rows would be selected (See https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html?highlight=train%20test%20split#sklearn.model_selection.train_test_split).
+Changing the `random_state` value if one were rerunning the split would ensure that different rows would be selected.[^17]

 ### Let's Pause: A Look at the Training and Test Data